 You can find scholarly research by searching a large multidisciplinary databases or by a searching smaller, agricultural database.

 There are advantages to each database.
 If I'm really trying to be thorough, I will utilize several databases.
-There will be significant overlap in coverage within those databases.

 Best Databases for Finding Agricultural Science Research